shielaumalii/SmartBargain/README.md

 📬 Contact Messages Not Working
 Make sure you enter a valid email and a clear message.
 After submitting, your message will be visible to sellers.

+---

+## License

+All content, code, and assets of this website are the exclusive property of Palamuni Telma Lakmali De Silva and Shiela Marie L. Umali.
+No part of this website may be copied, reproduced, distributed, or used in any manner without express written permission from the owner.
+All rights reserved.

+For licensing inquiries, contact: [270620124@yoobeestudent.ac.nz] or [270650805@yoobeestudent.ac.nz]

+---

+## Credits

+**Developers:** Palamuni Telma Lakmali De Silva, Shiela Marie L. Umali **Year:** 2025